stanislavb/snmp-lldp/README.md

 * Net-SNMP with python bindings
 * Be able to resolve device IP from name reported through LLDP
 * Same SNMP community configured on all devices

-(a dirty hack exists in the code to convert FQDN like ’switch.example.com’ to just ’switch’)
+**A dirty hack exists in the code to convert FQDN like ’switch.example.com’ to just ’switch’.
+Look for stripDomainName = True in lldp.py and getinfo.py**

 Limitations
 -----------